 Before computers - character based algorithms were used.
-Subsituting or transposing (changing the order) characters.
-These days the philosphy remains the same just that work is done on bits instead of characters - a change in the alphabet size from 26 to 2.
+Substituting or transposing (changing the order) characters.
+These days the philosophy remains the same just that work is done on bits instead of characters - a change in the alphabet size from 26 to 2.

 Types of Substitution Ciphers:

-- simple substitution (monoalphabetic) - each character is recplaced with a corresponding ciphertext character
+- simple substitution (monoalphabetic) - each character is replaced with a corresponding ciphertext character

 - homophonic substitution - single character can map to one of several ciphertext characters

-- polygram subsititution - blocks of characters are encrypted in groups
+- polygram substitution - blocks of characters are encrypted in groups

 - polyalphabetic substitution - multiple simple substitution ciphers

-Caesar cipher - each plaintext character is subsituted with that 3 to the right - modulo 26.
+Caesar cipher - each plaintext character is substituted with that 3 to the right - modulo 26.